Jim McCann

 I've designed a system to allow for brush-based gradient-domain editing with real-time feedback.
 This gives you a real gradient-domain clone brush and -- more interestingly -- lets you do gradient-domain sketches (like the teaser image to the right).

-This work will appear as a paper at SIGGRAPH 2008.
+This work appeared as a paper at SIGGRAPH 2008.
 The paper and video are available on the Project Page.

 Transition Evaluation (2006-2007)